 All the students enrolled in the departmental/program spaces can be seen in either the Roster (Tools area) or Users list (Users and Groups sub-menu in the Control Panel area).
 In either area, pick the "Not Blank" option to see the complete list of students (and faculty in the Users area).
 One can send e-mail to everyone in the departmental space by using the "All Users" option on the Send Email page; to all students by selecting the "All Student Users" option; or to all faculty by selecting the "All Instructor Users" option.

 It may be more useful, however, to contact students by class years (status).
 All the students are also enrolled in class-year groups, which can be seen on the Groups page (from the Users and Groups sub-menu).
 You will notice that there are groups here for every class year whose students can declare a major and also for minors, by class year.
-So this year's seniors are in the groups that end in 2012, this year's juniors are in the groups ending in 2013, and when the sophomores declare in February, they will be in the 2014 groups.
 These groups are maintained and updated automatically as students declare or change their concentrations.
 New class year groups will be created in the summer and the groups of graduating seniors will be retired.